klodindin/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 # Data Creation Process

--1.Download the dataset and unzip the file.
+-1.
+Download the dataset and unzip the file.
--2.Load the activity labels and features.
+-2.
+Load the activity labels and features.
--3.Load both the training and test data sets, keeping only those columns with a mean or a standard deviation.
+-3.
+Load both the training and test data sets, keeping only those columns with a mean or a standard deviation.
--4.Load the activity and subject data for each data set, and merge those columns with the dataset.
+-4.
+Load the activity and subject data for each data set, and merge those columns with the dataset.
--5.Merge the test and train data sets.
+-5.
+Merge the test and train data sets.
--6.Convert the  activity  and  subject  columns into factors.
+-6.
+Convert the  activity  and  subject  columns into factors.
--7.Using the melt command, create a tidy data set that consists of the mean value of each variable for each subject and activity.
+-7.
+Using the melt command, create a tidy data set that consists of the mean value of each variable
+    for each subject and activity.

 # Final Data (tidy_data.txt) Variable List